nikramakrishnan/freetype-site/docs/ft2-pfr_fonts.md

 <p>Metrics resolution.
 This is equivalent to <code>outline_resolution</code> for non-PFR fonts.
 Optional (parameter can be NULL).</p>
 </td></tr>
 <tr><td class="val" id="ametrics_x_scale">ametrics_x_scale</td><td class="desc">
 <p>A 16.16 fixed-point number used to scale distance expressed in metrics units to device subpixels.
-This is equivalent to &lsquo;face-&gt;size-&gt;x_scale&rsquo;, but for metrics only.
+This is equivalent to <code>face-&gt;size-&gt;x_scale</code>, but for metrics only.
 Optional (parameter can be NULL).</p>
 </td></tr>
 <tr><td class="val" id="ametrics_y_scale">ametrics_y_scale</td><td class="desc">
 <p>Same as <code>ametrics_x_scale</code> but for the vertical direction. optional (parameter can be NULL).</p>